Paresis Hall: Cercle Hermaphroditos

-One floor was permanently held by the Cercle Hermaphroditos, an early transgender advocacy organization.
+One space above the bar was permanently rented by the Cercle Hermaphroditos, an early transgender advocacy organization.
 They stored clothing there due to the illegality of and public hostility to dressing in women's clothing.

 According to historian Susan Stryker, the Cercle Hermaphroditos was the first group in the United States to be concerned with what today would be considered transgender social justice issues.

 Opposition

 Paresis Hall was particularly renowned and reviled even at the time, and was a common target for both police activity and religious protests.
 Despite this, evidence suggests it was active until at least 1899.